Leganeski/PJ2ARC/README.md

 Well, at least the KSP version of "realism".
 Everything might be ten times too dense compared to the real world, but at least it's exactly ten times too dense.
 It's consistent, which I believe is one reason why that one particular fact about the kerbal universe is so widely accepted.

 PJ2ARC is a collection of Module Manager patches that make the planets more "kerbalistic" while trying my best to preserve the original intentions of the authors.
-Everything is customizable, so you can choose which patches you want to apply and which you think are unhelpful or going too far.
+Everything is optional, so you can choose which patches you want to apply and which you think are unhelpful or going too far.

 The options are as follows: